rlue/little_red_flag/README.md

 Usage
 -----

+For best results, run Little Red Flag on login.
 Call `littleredflag` with same arguments you would use for mbsync:

 ```bash
 $ littleredflag -a